Skip Ribbon Commands

 Devolved Formula Capital – Additional Funding/Energy Efficiency

-The following guidance has been given in relation to this funding: You must spend this funding on capital projects, prioritising projects that improve your school estate’s energy efficiency.
-For example, installing better heating controls, insulation to reduce heat loss from pipes or switching to energy efficient lighting like LEDs.
+You must spend this funding on capital projects, prioritising projects that improve your school estate's energy efficiency.
+For example, installing better heating controls, and insulation to reduce heat loss from pipes or switching to energy-efficient lighting like LEDs.
 The DfE expects you to spend the funding in the financial year 2022 to 2023.
 However, normal terms of devolved formula capital apply (i.e. it must be spent in the year of allocation or the two following years).
 The DfE have published an energy efficiency guide for schools which provides more information on how to reduce energy consumption, cost and emissions.

 During the energy audit, our surveyors will be able to assess the most beneficial projects for the new DfE's energy efficiency allocation.